 He takes us along the rough stone streets.
 And some are really chunky stone – note to self – next time make sure you go to the bathroom before the golf cart tour!
 Also, bring warm clothes – we accidentally left Explorason’s warm top and he only had a thin layer under it.
 We did, however, remember water!

 Some streets and laneways are quite steep – up or down, and at times I almost felt like I was on a fair ride like a roller-coaster.

 He takes us up to where the palace used to be, and there is now a museum and clock tower in the historic building.
 Rich folk lived in this town in yesteryear.

 The view over Safranbolu is great at several places we stop too.

 As we go through the narrow streets we learn about how the corners of the buildings are a cut-off shape, to allow the narrow lanes to accommodate the horses and carts.

-Rich men had water in their homes, and from the goodness of their heart they would share it with pipes and a trough inside, and the same outside.
+Rich men had water in their homes, and from the goodness of their heart, they would share it with pipes and a trough inside, and the same outside.
 The public could use the troughs free of charge.
 For themselves, the animals, and in this case extra faucets for the fire-fighters.
 Remember, these are wooden houses, so they would burn easily.

 This area was once a river.
-When the volcanoes and earthquakes occurred, the land that held the Black Sea in (it was once a lake) fell away, and this caused the water to drain – and evolve to a chasm.
+When the volcanoes and earthquakes occurred, the land that held the Black Sea in (it was once a lake) fell away, and this caused the water to drain – and evolve into a chasm.